This is a hard question that surely many can relate to…how does one deal with a toxic friendship?

 Do we have anything in common anymore?

 Ten years ago you and your friend may have been inseparable.
 You may have lived together, travelled together, partied together and more.
 But things do change and nowadays you may not have these things in common anymore.
-Being a mum is number one and many people without children do not understand this.
+Being a Mum when your other friend isn’t is number one and many people without children do not understand this.
 If you find that the things you had in common in the past – partying, bar hopping, picking up men, dancing til dawn, for example – are not part of your life anymore and you are having trouble finding new activities to share, then it might be time to move on.

-Does spending time with her make me feel bad about my life?
+Does spending time with her make me feel bad about me or my life?

 Is the friendship causing strain to my relationship with my family?

-Often times when a friend bashes your lifestyle, you will take it out on your spouse.
-If your friend has made you feel bad about yourself in anyway, then it can be easy to blame your husband for not making enough money, for working too much, for not being supportive enough, etc. At the end of the day, family comes first which means anything that is causing strain to the relationship with your children and your partner needs to be re-evaluated.
+Often times when a friend bashes your lifestyle, you will take it out on your significant other.
+If your friend has made you feel bad about yourself in anyway, then it can be easy to blame your spouse for not making enough money, for working too much, for not being supportive enough, etc. At the end of the day, family comes first which means anything that is causing strain to the relationship with your children and your partner needs to be re-evaluated.